Obesity Poses Huge Risks For Cats Too!

 January 2, 2014

 We’ve all read and seen the news reports on the obesity epidemic.
 Having an excess amount of body fat predisposes us to many illnesses including diabetes, high blood pressure, and liver disease (to name a few).
 Our quality of life is also affected, as obesity can be physically debilitating causing breathing issues, muscle and soft tissue injuries, and exhaustion.
 While we focus on these issues in ourselves, we all too easily overlook the fact that the same problem is occurring with our pets.

 A survey conducted by the Association for Pet Obesity Prevention indicated that about 55% of cats are overweight and of those cats, only 15% of owners believed their cat to be overweight.
-Not only do we, as owners, have the wrong idea of what a ‘healthy cat’ looks like, we do not understand that we are causing our cat’s obesity.
-Feeding high calorie foods, overfeeding treats, and not practicing portion control are major factors that we can control that contribute to a cat’s weight gain.
+Not only do we, as owners have the wrong idea of what a ‘healthy cat’ looks like, but we also do not understand that we are causing our cat’s obesity.
+Feeding high-calorie foods, overfeeding treats, and not practicing portion control are major factors that we can control that contribute to a cat’s weight gain.
 Lack of exercise also plays a role, as most cats are no longer predominantly outdoors hunting and exploring large areas of territory.

 We have many resources available to help you make changes that will improve both the health and quality of your cat’s life.